tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 ## What I've been noticing

 This past month, I've started to notice an interesting phenomenon.
 When I try to sleep at night, if I've read a book that day (say, 50 pages of something), my mind seems to follow a more linear, sequential pattern, similar to the calm order in which my eyes move left to right across a page, following a larger narrative or argument that an author is making.
-The act of reading imbues my mind with more order even in a natural, unfocused.
+The act of reading imbues my mind with more order even in a natural, unfocused state.

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/reading-and-brain-thought-pattern-alignment.jpg" alt="Reading reduces entropy" /><figcaption>Reading seems to induce harmonic patterns in my brain waves, or something.
 To experiment, read a book for an hour and note your mental state.
 Then watch TikTok and compare.</figcaption></figure>